mumoshu/ingress-daemonset-controller/README.md

 It provides `IngressDaemonSet` CRD to deploy an ingress controller so that:

-1. You can run two or more pods per node for high availability
+1. You can run two or more pods per node for high availability of `externalTrafficPolicy: Local` OR REUSE_PORT-powered service.
 2. Deploy a dedicated "health-checker" daemonset for more reliable deployment

 ## Adding replicas to DaemonSet for high-availability